thedrean/safari-not-even-once/README.md

 ## Motivation

-Apple laptops are great, but Safari is not so.
-I have only ever used Safari to download chrome, but on my new laptop, I did not even want to openSafari once.
+Apple laptops are great, but Safari is not so great.
+I have only ever used Safari to download chrome, but on my new laptop, I did not even want to open Safari once.

 ## Installation